homekube/homekube/docs/cert-manager.md

         - --validating-webhook-certificate=/usr/local/certificates/cert
         - --validating-webhook-key=/usr/local/certificates/key
         - --default-ssl-certificate=cert-manager-acme-secrets/homekube-tls-prod
+...
 ```

-The last line is the important one that we need to add with correct indentation:
+Leave all those lines as they are and add a single argument at the bottom of this code block with correct indentation:
-`- --default-ssl-certificate=cert-manager-acme-secrets/homekube-tls-prod`
+`- --default-ssl-certificate=cert-manager-acme-secrets/homekube-tls-prod`.
+The code snippet above already shows the final result.

 Now saving the editor will immediately activate the updated configuration.
 Open a browser on any of the supported subdomains, e.g. `https://dashboard.homekube.org`.
 There security warning has gone as we have provided a valid certificate !